danielkrupinski/cs2-anticheat/README.md

 ### 6 June 2023

-- new functionality added to CUserMessage_Inventory_Response to collect something from entity system
+- new functionality added to CUserMessage_Inventory_Response to collect VMT pointers of entities from entity system
 - new CUserMessageRequestDiagnostic / CUserMessage_Diagnostic_Response to detect debuggers

 ## Detections which use protobufs